 Velocity Gold is initially earned with 500 Status Credits and four eligible Virgin Australia flights within any 365-day period.
 Similarly, Velocity Platinum is yours for 1,000 Status Credits and eight eligible Virgin Australia flights within a rolling 12 months.

-Once you’ve reached either tier, it then becomes easier to retain it for the year that follows.
+Once you’ve reached either tier, it then becomes easier to retain that tier for the following year.
 Simply earning 400 Status Credits per membership year as Gold secures your status for the next year.
 With Platinum, it’s 800 Status Credits to retain.

 Just note that while initially qualifying for status can be over any 365-day period, retaining that tier is linked with specific dates.
 Effectively, once you become Gold or Platinum, a fixed 12-month membership period begins.
 It’s within that period you would then earn Status Credits to retain your level for the next one-year period.